Çatalhöyük: Religion

 A feature of Çatalhöyük are its female figurines.
-Mellaart, the original excavator, argued that these carefully made figurines, carved and molded from marble, blue and brown limestone, schist, calcite, basalt, alabaster, and clay, represented a female deity.
+Mellaart, the original excavator, argued that these carefully made figurines, carved and moulded from marble, blue and brown limestone, schist, calcite, basalt, alabaster, and clay, represented a female deity.
 Although a male deity existed as well, "statues of a female deity far outnumber those of the male deity, who moreover, does not appear to be represented at all after Level VI".
 To date, eighteen levels have been identified.
 These figurines were found primarily in areas Mellaart believed to be shrines.
 The stately goddess seated on a throne flanked by two lionesses was found in a grain bin, which Mellaart suggests might have been a means of ensuring the harvest or protecting the food supply.

 Whereas Mellaart excavated nearly two hundred buildings in four seasons, the current excavator, Ian Hodder, spent an entire season excavating one building alone.
 Hodder and his team, in 2004 and 2005, began to believe that the patterns suggested by Mellaart were false.
 They found one similar figurine, but the vast majority did not imitate the Mother Goddess style that Mellaart suggested.
 Instead of a Mother Goddess culture, Hodder points out that the site gives little indication of a matriarchy or patriarchy.

 There are full breasts on which the hands rest, and the stomach is extended in the central part.
 There is a hole in the top for the head which is missing.
 As one turns the figurine around one notices that the arms are very thin, and then on the back of the figurine one sees a depiction of either a skeleton or the bones of a very thin and depleted human.
 The ribs and vertebrae are clear, as are the scapulae and the main pelvic bones.
 The figurine can be interpreted in a number of ways – as a woman turning into an ancestor, as a woman associated with death, or as death and life conjoined.
 It is possible that the lines around the body represent wrapping rather than ribs.
 Whatever the specific interpretation, this is a unique piece that may force us to change our views of the nature of Çatalhöyük society and imagery.
 Perhaps the importance of female imagery was related to some special role of the female in relation to death as much as to the roles of mother and nurturer.